vgaldi/fw-lab/content/post/2023-07-27_postdoc_openings/index.md

 Position details:
 - Full-time positions for one year, with possible extension.
+- Requirement: Ph.D. degree in electrical engineering or applied physics.
 - Expected starting time: fall 2023 or early 2024.
 - Interested candidates should [submit](/contact/) their CV and three references, specifying their topic(s) of interest.